-The ABS is self-checking If anything goes wrong, the ABS indicator on the instrument panel comes on (see page 55).
+The ABS is self-checking.
+If anything goes wrong, the ABS indicator on the instrument panel comes on (see page 55).
 This means the anti-lock function of the braking system has shut down.
-The brakes still work like a conventional system without antilock, providing normal stopping ability.
-You should have the dealer inspect your car as soon as possible if this light stays on after you start the engine, or comes on while driving.
+The brakes still work like a conventional system without anti-lock, providing normal stopping ability.
+You should have the dealer inspect your car as soon as possible.